 ESP Needs analysis leads to design a language course, which is more accommodating in the meeting of learners' needs.
-The paper aims to develop an ESP speaking course development framework for the foreign postgraduates in the fields of science and technology of three faculties (1.
+The paper aims to investigate language needs to develop an ESP speaking course framework for the foreign postgraduates in the fields of science and technology of three faculties (1.
 Faculty of Science and Technology, 2.
 Faculty of Engineering and 3.
-Faculty of Information

-Developing an ESP Speaking Course Framework for the Foreign Postgraduates in Science and Technology at National University of Malaysia

-Science and Technology) at National University of Malaysia.
+Faculty of Information Science and Technology) at National University of Malaysia.
 The theoretical aspects of the needs analysis are based on the needs analysis model by Dudley-Evans and St John (1998).
-Questionnaire and Semi-structured interviews, as the instruments for data collection, are used for the language needs analysis.
-The samples of the interviews include 252 foreign postgraduate students in the fields of science and technology of these three faculties in the university.
+Questionnaire and Semistructured interviews, as the instruments for data collection, are used for the language needs analysis.
+The samples of questionnaires include 252 foreign postgraduate students in the fields of science and technology of these three faculties in the university.
 In addition, the samples of interviews include 10 foreign postgraduate students and 5 academics in the fields of science and technology of these three faculties in the university.
 This paper reviews literature on some fundamental features of ESP, EAP, language needs analysis, components of needs analysis and ESP speaking skills.
 In fact, the findings of the needs analysis determine some important speaking tasks and skills for the proposed ESP speaking course.
-To sum up, the paper contributes to introduce a framework for the ESP speaking course development process, necessary for these foreign postgraduates in the concerned fields of the three faculties in the university.
+To sum up, the paper contributes to introduce an ESP speaking course framework development, necessary for these foreign postgraduates in the concerned fields of the three faculties in the university.

-Keywords: ESP; EAP; Needs Analysis; ESP Speaking Course; Foreign Postgraduates in Science and Technology
+Keywords: ESP; EAP; Needs Analysis; ESP Speaking Course